brootware/sitemon/README.md

 </p>

 <p align="center">
-  A daemon tool to monitor the status of multiple sites without any external libraries.
+  A daemon tool to monitor the status of multiple sites without any external libraries like requests or ping.
 </p>

 <br><br>